Lizzo: 2014–2018: Big Grrrl Small World and Coconut Oil

-2016–2018: Coconut Oil

 Lizzo was one of the hosts of MTV's short-lived 2016 live music performance series Wonderland.
 After signing with Atlantic Records that same year, Lizzo released her first major-label extended play, Coconut Oil, on October 7, 2016.
 "Good as Hell" was released as the lead single from the Coconut Oil on March 8, 2016, as part of the soundtrack for the 2016 film Barbershop: The Next Cut.
 Lizzo co-wrote each song on the album, while enlisting Ricky Reed, Christian Rich, Dubbel Dutch, and Jesse Shatkin for the album's production.
-The result was a departure from Lizzo's previous alternative hip hop releases.
+The result was a departure from Lizzo's previous alternative hip-hop releases.
 Lyrically, the extended play explores themes of body positivity, self-love, and the journey to those ideals.

 Coconut Oil received positive reviews from music critics.
 Syra Aburto, writing for Nylon, wrote that "like the product it's named after, [Lizzo's] latest project, Coconut Oil, is essential for healthy living."
 Rolling Stone placed it at No. 14 on the list of the "20 Best Pop Albums of 2016".
 Commercially, Coconut Oil peaked at number 44 on US Top R&B/Hip-Hop Albums, making it Lizzo's first release to chart.
 To promote the extended play, Lizzo embarked on the Good as Hell Tour in 2017.
-In May she headlined The Infatuation's annual food festival, EEEEEATSCON and also appeared as a guest judge on the tenth season of RuPaul's Drag Race.
-In early 2018, Lizzo toured both with Haim and Florence and the Machine.After struggling with body issues at an early age, Lizzo became an advocate for body positivity and self-love as she attracted more mainstream attention, while making diversity the focus of her music, in regards to one's body, sexuality, race, and more.
+In May she headlined The Infatuation's annual food festival, EEEEEATSCON, and also appeared as a guest judge on the tenth season of RuPaul's Drag Race.
+In early 2018, Lizzo toured with both Haim and Florence and the Machine.

+After struggling with body issues at an early age, Lizzo became an advocate for body positivity and self-love as she attracted more mainstream attention, while making diversity the focus of her music, in regards to one's body, sexuality, race, and more.
 Her group of back-up dancers, the Big Grrrls, consists of all plus-size dancers.
 Highlighting body inclusivity and celebrating individuality, Lizzo appeared in ModCloth's "Say It Louder" campaign, which launched on June 11, 2018.
 In the same month, she sported the first plus-size outfit made for FIT's Future of Fashion runway show by Grace Insogna for her performance at NYC Pride's Pride Island event.
 Lizzo was profiled in the June 2018 Teen Vogue Music Issue.